 Users whose priority is a simple user experience and cost efficiency are more likely to prefer cloud based solutions equipped with a certain level of quality in voice, image and communication and good operability.
 Needs for those services and products are increasing noticeably.
 I think we will continue using versatile solutions with sufficient quality and reasonable cost based on the needs and situation of each client, and that kind of workstyle will become the norm.

 I have many years’ experience in AV related projects.
 Not only AV solutions in offices but also on the consumer and promotional side of solutions, such as digital signage and LED video wall solutions.
 One of my strengths is to listen to the client’s needs and provide the best advice, without excess or deficiency.
 I can help resolve problems that client have based on the knowledge and experiences I have gained from various projects throughout the Asia Pacific region.
 Please do not hesitate to contact us and I look forward to helping you with your AV solutions soon.”

 The growth in Japan seems somewhat moderate according to the data shown, but globally the market is still growing.
-The desired outcome in Japan focuses on the reduction of travel expenses, however softer aspects such as faster decision-making, increasing business agility and seizing business opportunities can bring about a competitive advantage, the Frost & Sullivan repost says.
+The desired outcome in Japan focuses on the reduction of travel expenses, however a report says softer aspects such as faster decision-making, increasing business agility and seizing business opportunities can bring about a competitive advantage.

 Thinking of a new AV system?
 Is your current AV system not meeting the needs of your organization?
 Get in contact with us below to find out how we can help.